 During winter months, aim to be at the location by 6:30 AM when activity peaks.
 But here’s my secret: certain spots like Carambolim Lake are fantastic even if you arrive by 8 AM.
 And coastal birds along beaches like Morjim can be observed throughout the day.

-The beaches of Morjim and Ashwem host gulls, terns, plovers in season.
+The beaches of Morjim and Ashwem host gulls, terns, and plovers in season.
 The Nerul backwaters near Candolim and Baga wetlands offer excellent birding within minutes of beach resorts.

 Absolutely!
 The Goa Bird Conservation Network organises regular weekend outings that welcome newbies.